-The credential blob (which typically contains the information used to decrypt the actual credential) from the credential provider contains a value that is returned by the TPM if the TPM2\ActivateCredential() is successful.
-The value may be anything that the credential provider wants to place in the credential blob but is expected to be values that are used to decrypt a blob containing the actual credentials of an object.
+The credential blob (which typically contains the information used to decrypt the challenge) from the credential provider contains a value that is returned by the TPM if the TPM2_ActivateCredential() is successful.
+The value may be anything that the credential provider wants to place in the credential blob but is expected to be simply a large random number.